 Figure 1: Block Message with Login Fields

 The Barracuda Web Security Gateway will recognize specific types of block and accept rules in the order they are listed (from top to bottom).
 If conflicting rules are created, the rule listed first will be honored (see 1.Exceptions below) .
-After exceptions, whitelists for urls and domains take precedence over blacklists, followed by the block rules for applications and content filter categories.
+After exceptions, allow lists for URLs and domains take precedence over block lists, followed by the block rules for applications and content filter categories.
 On the application and content filter pages, the Allow setting really means "don't match/ignore".
 Unmatched requests are allowed by default.

 When the custom category a URL belongs to is set to Allow, that means that the custom category will not cause a block, but the URL is still checked against other categories.
 If the URL belongs to a blocked category, then that URL is blocked.

 This rule can be overridden by one of the following: